thisgirlscode/pdsnd_github/README.md

 ### Date created
 03/31/2020

-### Project Title
+### Project Bike Share
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project explores raw data of bike share trips in 3 different cities of the US.
+It then displays specific statistical information based upon 3 filters: city, month and day of week

 ### Files used
 Include the files used